-Our distinctive logo was specially designed for the Hurstpierpoint Players by local artist and sculptor John Skelton.
+Our distinctive logo is based on an initial design by local artist and sculptor John Skelton.
 Skelton was a nephew and apprentice of sculptor, typographer and artist, Eric Gill.

 The theatre premises are also used on Saturday mornings by the Centre Stage youth acting group - an organisation dedicated to teaching children, from age 8 upward, the basics needed to make a successful career or hobby out of the theatre.
-Currently they have a membership of some 80 children and a waiting list to join, and several ex-members making their way in the profession today.
+Currently they have a membership of dozens of children, and several ex-members making their way in the profession today.

-In partnership with The Hurst Village Cinema, The Players now host live broadcasts from The National Theatre and the Kenneth Brannagh Theatre, as part of the National Theatre Live initiative.
+In partnership with Hurst Village Cinema, The Players now host live broadcasts from The National Theatre and the Kenneth Brannagh Theatre, as part of the National Theatre Live initiative.
 The Village Cinema also show a broad range of films from around the world - see their website for details of upcoming viewings.
 The use of the theatre by other groups, touring companies and artists, has enabled the local community to experience a wider range of live performances than one group is able to produce on its own during a year.
-Click here for information on hiring the theatre for your event.